-Here are TEN drum beats to help break you into the intermediate aspects of drumming.
-These will use the basic concepts that you might be familiar with in grooves you’ve played before, but they’ll each have their own little twist that you’ve most likely never encountered.
+Here are 10 drum beats to help break you into the intermediate aspects of drumming.
+These will use the basic concepts that you might be familiar with in grooves you’ve played before, but they’ll each have their own little twist that you might’ve never encountered.

-(Not sure if you’re ready to move from beginner to intermediate drumming?
+(Not sure if you’re ready to move from beginner drum beats to intermediate drumming?
 Check out the beginner’s test here. )

 While you’re learning and practicing these beats, remember to start slow, stay relaxed, and know that repetition is key.
 Let’s jump right into it!

 This first drum beat takes a basic rock beat and replaces the snare hits with flams.
 Since flams require both sticks to play, we’ll be coming off the hi-hat for each one.
 We’ll be playing right hand flams, so keep your left hand nice and close to the snare drum throughout the whole groove!

 The biggest twist for this beat is we’ll be playing NO kick on count one.
 This might feel weird at first since the kick drum helps you find your spot and keeps you anchored.